 Ecological Processes to Guide Us

-Our favorite principles follow— all deserving of greater exploration and study.
+Our favorite principles for ecological landscaping follow— all deserving of greater exploration and study.

 Understand Your Soil and Site

 Get to know your soil, hydrology, climate through the seasons, and everything you can about the growing conditions you are working with.
 Choose the plants that are suited for those conditions.
 Do a soil test (or tests) to assess pH, percent organic matter, soluble salts, and nutrient levels.
 It is best to work with the soil you have to its best advantage, and not try to modify it for growing species that do not really belong there.
 Look for different niches and microclimates present— making it possible for a species to work very well in one particular spot but perhaps not so well 10 or 20 feet away.
 Landscapes with varying typography and terrain offer all kinds of opportunities.

 Leaf litter, and leaving leaves to decay naturally as part of garden management, is fundamentally important to soil health and to supporting biodiversity— to life for birds, butterflies, bumblebees, and many other faunas.
 The very active food web and habitat created within leaf litter supports those charismatic species along with many others, such as amphibians, reptiles, and fungi.
 When you leave the leaves in your woodland or perennial garden, and the dead stalks and foliage in your meadow garden, the soil regenerates itself beautifully and fertilizers are typically not needed.
 This wonderful organic matter, as it decays, acts as garden mulch, suppressing weeds.
 And it is delivered free of charge each year.
 Traditional lawn areas, of course, need to have leaves raked off or, better yet, mowed with a mulching mower.
 But managing your garden so that the vegetative material produced each year is fully recycled in place by natural processes, is a brilliant move!